ZiqianLiu666/MIRAGE/README.md

 **Fig. 2: MIRAGE-bench sample examples.** The first row shows the synthesized original images, the second row presents the corresponding ground-truth (GT) masks of the target regions, and the third row displays the editing instructions constructed based on the generated image semantics and the source prompts.

 # 3. Automatic Image Synthesis Pipeline
 We provide a fully automated pipeline for generating image with multiple similar instances and composite editing instructions.
 Please run the following commands in sequence to obtain a complete synthesized dataset.

+Alternatively, you may directly download the benchmark from the link above and proceed to [Sec.
+4.2 (Base model + MIRAGE)](#42-base-model--mirage) for inference.

 ```
 ## 3.1 Image Description Generation